List of United States presidential vetoes

 In the United States, the term "veto" is used to describe an action by which the president prevents an act passed by Congress from becoming law.
 This article provides a summary and details of the bills vetoed by presidents.

 Veto procedure

-Although the term "veto" does not appear in the United States Constitution, Article I requires every bill, order, resolution, or other act of legislation approved by the Congress to be presented to the president for his approval.
+Although the term "veto" does not appear in the United States Constitution, Article I requires each bill and joint resolution (except joint resolutions proposing a constitutional amendment) approved by the Congress to be presented to the president for his approval.
 Once the bill is presented to the president, there are several scenarios which may play out: